AresMUSH/aresmush/game/plugins/channels/help/admin_channels.md

         Use "none" to clear existing roles.
         Changing roles will remove anyone who is on the channel but doesn't have the appropriate roles.
+`channel/defaultalias <channel>=<aliases>` - Sets the default aliases to use when
+        joining a channel.
+Alias can be a list of comma-separated names.
+For example, for chat you might use c,ch,cha.